zack-bitcoin/amoveo-docs/white_paper.md

 ## Accounts

 Accounts are data structures recorded in the blockchain consensus state.
-Each account has a positive balance of Veo that it can spend to other accounts by making transctions.
+Each account has a positive balance of Veo that it can spend to other accounts by making transactions.
 Anyone with sufficient Veo to pay the fee can create new accounts.
 Spending from an account requires a signature from the private key that the owner of the account knows.
 To give someone Veo, you need to know their public key.

 Accounts are stored in one of the consensus state merkle trees.
 [Read more about the trees used in Amoveo here](design/trees.md).